CMagnac/CMagnac-first-blog/_posts/2023-01-05-storage-management.md

 You can find the official website here : [GnuHealthWebsite](https://www.gnuhealth.org/).

-The hospital management information system is build with Python and work with Tryton.
-Tryton is a three-tier computer application plateform on top of which is built an Enterprise Resource Planning (ERP).
+The hospital management information system is built with Python and works with Tryton.
+Tryton is a three-tier computer application platform on top of which an Enterprise Resource Planning (ERP) is built.

 You can find the official website here : [TrytonWebsite](http://www.tryton.org/).

-Along with the necessity of installing a software management, there are different tools to manage the stock.
+In addition to the necessity of installing a software management system, there are different tools available for managing stock.

 ## 2. Tools for storage management

 <img src="{{ site.image_path }}/storage_tables.png" class="image">

+You can click here [cmagnac](https://cmagnac.github.io/tables-template/) to see the tables on a webpage.

 ### 2.1 Product sheet

-This is the main tool to manage storage.
+This is the main tool for managing storage.

-Goals of product sheet are:
+The goals of product sheet are:

 + order preparation
 + quantification of loss
-+ following drugs consumption
++ tracking drugs consumption

-A sheet for each drugs and quantities are noted in number of unities.
+A sheet for each drug and the corresponding quantities in units is noted.
-Related to the context, discuss on using a paper-based approach or an electronic patient monitoring system.
+In the context, discuss the use of a paper-based approach or an electronic patient monitoring system.

 ### 2.2 Dispense register

-Register all dispense prescriptions.
+Record all dispensed prescriptions.
-Using a specific register for pharmacological classes such as HIV treatment.
+Use a specific register for pharmacological classes such as HIV treatment.
 Make a daily overview of the dispensation.

 ### 2.3 Inventory sheet

-Make the achievement easier.
+Make achievement easier.
 Gain a global vision of the stock.

 ## 3. Physical inventory of storage

-Validate and correct stocks by using the inventory sheet.
+Validate and correct stock by using the inventory sheet.
 Remove outdated drugs.
-Manage the team to obtain a better storage management.
+Manage the team to improve storage management.
-Ideal achievment: 1 inventory per month.
+Ideal achievement: 1 inventory per month.
-Minima achievment: twice a year.
+Minimum achievement: twice a year.
-There mustn't be any delivery during the inventory.
-It must be realize at once.
+There should not be any deliveries during the inventory, which should be completed all at once.
-The stock is consider right when the inventory deviation doesn't exceed 5%. inventory deviation = (physical stock - theoritical stock) x 100 / physical stock
+The stock is considered accurate when the inventory deviation does not exceed 5%.
+Inventory deviation = (physical stock - theoretical stock) x 100 / physical stock.